ashkan-ebadi/COVID-Net-USPro/README.md

-# COVID-Net USPro: Prototypical Network for COVID Ultrasound Image Classification
+# COVID-Net USPro: An Explainable Few-Shot Deep Prototypical Network for COVID-19 Screening using Point-of-Care Ultrasound

-Implementation of a prototypical network for few-shot learning on COVIDx-US, an ultrasound image dataset that contains image types: Normal, COVID, Pneumonia and Other.
+The COVID-Net USPro is an explainable few-shot deep prototypical network that is designed to detect COVID-19 cases from very few ultrasound images.
+As part of the COVID-Net initiative, and to promote reproducibility and foster further innovation, the network is open-sourced and available to the public.

 ## Requirements
 For complete environment setup, please refer to the environment.yml file in this repository.